Veterinary nurses help assess, treat and care for sick and injured animals. They also interact with clients and perform receptionist duties.

 Pay for veterinary nurses varies depending on qualifications, experience and employer.

-- New graduates and those with one to three years' experience, who hold a Diploma of Veterinary Nursing, are likely to earn between $16 and $18 an hour.
+- New veterinary nurse graduates and those with up to three years' experience usually earn between minimum wage and $20 an hour.

-- Veterinary nurses with three to five years' experience can earn between $18 and $21 an hour.
+- Veterinary nurses with three to five years' experience usually earn between $20 and $21 an hour.

-- Those with five years' experience or more can earn $21 to $26 an hour.
+- Veterinary nurses with five years' experience or more can earn $21 to $26 an hour.

 What you will do